Things to Do at Chi Lin Nunnery

 What to See & Do

-Lotus Pond Garden
+Lotus Pond and Gardens

 Practical Information